-Private Keys corresponding to Root Certificates shall not be used to sign Certificates except in the following cases:
+Private Keys corresponding to Root Certificates are not used to sign Certificates except in the following cases:

-- 1. Self-signed Certificates to represent the Root CA itself; - 2.
-Certificates for Subordinate CAs and Cross Certificates; - 3.
+- 1. Self-signed Certificates to represent the Root CA itself. - 2.
+Certificates for Subordinate CAs and Cross Certificates. - 3.
 Certificates for OCSP Response verification.